cujojs/rest/README.md

     $ npm install

-Rest is designed to run in a browser environment, utilizing [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), or within [Node.js](http://nodejs.org/).  [curl](https://github.com/cujojs/curl) is highly recommended as an AMD loader, although any loader should work.
+Rest.js is designed to run in a browser environment, utilizing [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), or within [Node.js](http://nodejs.org/).  [curl](https://github.com/cujojs/curl) is highly recommended as an AMD loader, although any loader should work.

 An ECMAScript 5 compatible environment is assumed.
 Older browsers, ::cough:: IE, that do not support ES5 natively can be shimmed.
 Any shim should work, although we've tested against cujo's [poly](https://github.com/cujojs/poly)